Adventure of the Dancing Men Analysis

 Holmes had been seated for some hours in silence with his long, thin back curved over a chemical vessel in which he was brewing a particularly malodorous product.

 Imagine you had never read a Sherlock story before.
 What information does the reader obtain immediately in the first sentence?
-And for you who are a bit acquainted with Holmes, consider how this sentence affects your mental picture of the scene in which Watson begins this particularl narrative.
+And for those acquainted with Holmes, consider how this sentence affects their mental picture of the scene in which Watson begins this particular narrative.

 As he deciphered the cryptic message: